DvdChe/social-pipe/README.md

         ).items(NFetchTweet)
 ```

-As you can see, this program use Tweepy lib.
+As you can see, this program uses Tweepy lib.
 With the search method, you can add more criteria such geolocation.
 Relevant if you're an US guy or an Australian, for instance.

-You will also have to locate theses blocs :
+You will also have to locate theses blocks :

 ```python